pghydro/pghydro/README.md

 ## INSTALLATION

-Copy the content of this repository to \PostgreSQL\x.x\share\extension
+Copy the content of extension directory to \PostgreSQL\x.x\share\extension

 Postgresql 9.1+